The Watanabes: Formation

-The Watanabes formed during the summer of 2005 in the rural prefecture of Ehime in Japan, where Duncan Walsh and Ashley Davies were working as ALTs on the JET programme.
-Watanabe is a common surname in this region of Japan, and the group used the name in order to ingratiate themselves with the locals, whilst also alluding to British band The Smiths.
-It was initially inspired however by Toru Watanabe, the slightly troubled and over nostalgic protagonist in Haruki Murakami's novel, Norwegian Wood.
+The Watanabes formed during the summer of 2005 in the rural prefecture of Ehime in Japan, where Duncan Walsh and Ashley Davies were working as ALTs on the JET Programme.
+Watanabe is a common surname in this region of Japan, and the group partly used the name in order to ingratiate themselves with the locals, whilst also alluding to British band The Smiths.
+The initial inspiration for the name, however, came from fictional character, Toru Watanabe, the slightly troubled and over nostalgic protagonist in Haruki Murakami's novel, Norwegian Wood.

 In April 2007 they sent off their first demo to the Fuji Rock Festival, and were selected alongside bands such as The Bawdies and Avengers in Sci-Fi in the top 50 nominees for the Rookie a go stage.
 In August of the same year they moved to Tokyo where they began work on their debut album, Independent Social Power.
 Recorded at KRH Studios in Harajuku, the album was independently released in association with Manchester based record label BabyBoom Records.